Engfors/okta-asa-terraform-gcp/README.md

 #### `GOOGLE_CREDENTIALS`

-The service account key and secret for the GCP SA to create the GCP environment.
-Set as Environment Variable.
+An Environment Variable for the service account key and secret for the GCP SA to create the GCP environment.
 You must flatten the JSON (remove newlines) before pasting it into Terraform Cloud.
 Run `cat <key file>.json | jq -c`.

 #### `name`

-The Name tag value for the created resources
+The Name tag value for the created resources (default: okta-asa)

 #### `environment`

-The Environment tag value for the created resources
+The Environment tag value for the created resources (default: okta-asa-env)

 ### Config